 Where can I find my Degree Works audit?

-You can find a link to Degree Works through iROAR > Student Records > Degree Works
+You can find a link to Degree Works through iROAR > Student Self-Service > Degree Works

 What doesn't Degree Works do?

 Degree Works helps in making sense of degree requirements, but it is not intended to replace advisor/student sessions.
 It does not represent an irrevocable contract with Clemson University.
 It cannot serve as an official transcript, nor does it certify degree completion.
 Every effort is taken to provide complete and accurate information, but due to the multiple curriculum options available, it cannot support each and every scenario.
 Always consult with an advisor and/or academic administrators regarding university practices, policies and curriculum requirements.

 Who do I contact about general questions or issues?